BrayanVillatoro/brayanvillatoro.github.io/README.md

 ## 🛠️ Getting Started

-Follow these steps to run the portfolio locally or adapt it for your own use.
+Follow these steps to run the website locally or adapt it for your own use.

 ### Prerequisites
 - A GitHub account